chisumo2016/permission-applicatiin/Modal-delete.md

         .
 Add the ref()
         .
 Add the showConfirmDeleteUserModel() method
         .
 Import the Modal , DangerButton , SecondaryButton  from components into Index.vue
+        .
+Add the method to delete user

+## CONFIRMATION DELETE MODAL FOR ROLES AND PERMISSIONS
+    - Objective is to add the Modal for roles and permissions
+    -  Copy the componentt form user  and paste into Roles/Index.vue import  Modal from  "@/Components/Modal.vue";
+        import  DangerButton from  "@/Components/DangerButton.vue";
+        import  SecondaryButton from  "@/Components/SecondaryButton.vue";